A Population-centric Approach to the Beauty Contest Game: Introduction

 \section{Introduction}

-The beauty contest game concept originated with John Maynard Keynes \cite{Keynes36} and has been studied in \cite{Grosskopf08, Sbriglia08} and many other articles and experiments as a simple model of cognition and behavior.
-In a beauty contest game, all players guess a number within a given interval, with the goal of guessing $p$ times the average of all other guesses, where $p$ is a number in the interval $(0,1)$.
-For instance, for $p=1/2$ and an interval of $[0, 100]$, a player attempts to guess what will be half of the average of all guesses (including the player's guess).
+The beauty contest game concept originated with John Maynard Keynes \cite{Keynes36} and has been studied in many contexts and populations \cite{nagelsurvey} \cite{bosch2002one} \cite{Grosskopf08} \cite{Sbriglia08}.
+In a beauty contest game, all players guess a number within a given interval, with the goal of guessing $p$ times the average of all other guesses, where $p$ is a number in the interval $(0,1)$ and guesses are constrained between 0 and 100.
+For instance, for $p=1/2$ a player attempts to guess what will be half of the average of all guesses (including the player's guess).
 The game is commonly played with values of $p=1/2$ and $p=2/3$.
 It will be shown below that a strategy exists to always win for $0 < p \leq 1/2$ in a particular version of the game.
-This situation is more complex, however, for $p > 1/2$, but the possible winning strategies are charactized in these cases as well.
+This situation is more complex, however, for $p > 1/2$, but the possible winning strategies are characterized in these cases as well.

-In \cite{Camerer03}, a cognitive model of players of the beauty prize game is given where each player is modeled by how many iterations of reducing the guess to match the average a player goes through mentally.
-For example, a 1-player guesses $p$ times the center of the interval.
-A 2-player considers that other players may guess $p$ times half of the interval, and so guesses $p$ times $p$ times the center.
+In \cite{Camerer03}, a cognitive hierarchy model of players of the beauty prize game is given where each player is modeled by how many iterations of reducing the guess to match the average that a player goes through mentally.
+For example, a 1-player guesses $p$ times the center of the interval (the average score).
+A 2-player considers that other players may guess $p$ times half of the interval, and so guesses $p$ times the center.
 Call a player a $k$-player if they guess $p^k c$, where $c$ is the center of the interval.
 The parameter $k$ need not be an integer.
-Camerer et al experimented with several groups of individuals to determine the average depth of interation of a particular population.
+Camerer et al experimented with several groups of individuals to determine the average depth of iteration of a particular population.
 Interestingly, computer scientists and game theorists showed the most ``steps of thinking'', 3.8 and 3.7 respectively.
 Players from a version of the game appearing in a newspaper averaged 3.0 steps and high school students 1.6 steps.
 Refer to the table in \cite{Camerer03} for other groups and variations.